liferay/liferay-docs/develop/tutorials/articles/07-web-services/01-service-builder-web-services/01-creating-remote-services.markdown

 ## Building the WSDD for Built-in Liferay Apps [](id=building-the-wsdd-for-built-in-liferay-apps)

-@product_name@ doesn't provide WSDD modules for built-in apps that exist outside of the portal context.
+@product@ doesn't provide WSDD modules for built-in apps that exist outside of the portal context.
 This means that by default you can't access SOAP web services for apps like Bookmarks or Blogs.
 To make SOAP web services available for such an app, you must build and deploy its WSDD from the